jhpyle/docassemble/_docs/fields.md

 ## <a name="help"></a>`help`

-You can provide contextual help to the user regarding the meaning of a field using the `help` modifier.
+You can provide contextual help to the user regarding the meaning of a field using the `help` sub-component.
 The label will be green to indicate that it can be clicked on, and the value of `help` will appear on the screen when the user clicks the green text.
-You can use [Mako] templates.
+You can also use [Mako] templates.

 {% include side-by-side.html demo="text-help" %}